 Optimize WordPress Website Speed (LiteSpeed Plugin)

 Website speed is important for search engine rankings and user experience.
-This post demonstrates how to speed up WordPress website with a free plugin and load website faster.
+This post demonstrates how to speed up a WordPress website with a free plugin and load the website faster.

 Optimize WordPress Website Speed

 WordPress comes with core JS and CSS files to provide its core functionality.
-Besides WordPress core files a WordPress website tends to have other theme assets, specially if a website is built using a page builder, the number assets the website will load are expected to be more.
+Besides WordPress core files, a WordPress website tends to have other theme assets, especially if a website is built using a page builder; the number of assets the website will load is expected to be more.

-How to Speed Up WordPress Website (LiteSpeed Cache)
+How to Speed Up a WordPress Website (LiteSpeed Cache)

-There are many plugins in WordPress plugins repository that can be used to imrpove website speed with some cool and useful features available for website optimization.
-In this post we will be using LiteSpeed Cache plugin to increase page speed of WordPress website and make website load faster.
-Let's go through each step one-by-one.
+There are many plugins in the WordPress plugins repository that can be used to improve website speed, with some cool and useful features available for website optimization.
+In this post, we will be using the LiteSpeed Cache plugin to increase the page speed of a WordPress website and make the website load faster.
+Let's go through each step one by one.

 Step 1: Install LiteSpeed Cache Plugin

-First step to start optimizing is to install the cache plugin.
-Follow these steps to install LiteSpeed Cache plugin:
+The first step to start optimizing is to install the cache plugin.
+Follow these steps to install the LiteSpeed Cache plugin:

-• Click on "Plugins ➜ Add Plugin" in left side menu.
+• Click on "Plugins ➜ Add Plugin" in the left-side menu.

-• Click on "Install Now" in LiteSpeed Cache plugin box.
+• Click on "Install Now" in the LiteSpeed Cache plugin box.

 • After the plugin has been installed, click "Activate" to activate the plugin.